Read letters from Judy Chan

 Rev. Judy Chan

-Judy will next be in the USA, based in CA, in 2015.
+Judy will next be in the USA, based in CA, August - December 2016.
 Email her to extend an invitation to your congregation or organization.

 About Judy Chan's ministry

-Judy is seconded to the Hong Kong Christian Council, where she is executive secretary for communications.
+Judy is seconded to the Hong Kong Christian Council, where she is Executive Secretary for Communications.
 Her responsibilities include an ecumenical radio broadcasting ministry, English publications, and liaising with international churches.
-Her ministry is a joint appointment of the Presbyterian Church (U.S.A.) and the Disciples of Christ and the United Church of Christ Common Global Ministries Board.
+Her ministry is a joint appointment of the Presbyterian Church (U.S.A.), the Disciples of Christ, and the United Church of Christ Common Global Ministries Board.